caolinfeng/OoDHDR-codec/Readme.md

 * The PyTorch pre-trained models can be downloaded [here (Google Drive)](https://drive.google.com/drive/folders/1FPUvTdN0JkoNJjm3FHDyrdPtLrddUxOm)

+### Quality Assessement

+To assess the compression performance on HDR images, the evaluation metrics of puPSNR, puSSIM and HDR-VDP (3.0.6) are used, the source codes (Matlab) can be [downloaded here](http://resources.mpi-inf.mpg.de/hdr/vdp/).

 ## Citation

 If you use this project, please cite the relevant original publications for the